How to Use Substring Functions in Excel (Types and Examples)

 Read More: How to Split Text by Number of Characters in Excel

 Functions such as LEFT, RIGHT, and MID can help you extract a word or text from another text string.
-In addition to this, the three substring functions in Excel will provide three different parts of a particular string.
+The three substring functions in Excel will provide three different parts of a particular string.

 6.1 LEFT Function

 The LEFT function is categorized under the TEXT function in Excel.
-Generally, this function returns a specified number of characters from the start of the provided text string.
-Above all, The LEFT function returns the first num_chars characters in the text string.
+This function returns a specified number of characters from the start of the provided text string.
+The LEFT function returns the first num_chars characters in the text string.

 Syntax: